Brightcove

 Both AVOD and SVOD come with their own unique benefits and challenges.
 For those viewers who cannot or will not pay to consume video content, the traditional AVOD option remains a popular and successful monetization model.
 AVOD allows for precise user-level targeting based on a wide array of attributes and online behaviors—making it an increasingly attractive option for advertisers.
 AVOD is also a good option to drive audience acquisition and combat subscription fatigue.
 For services with more established audiences, SVOD offers a more linear, predictable stream of income.
 SVOD is also an ideal business model for smaller services with tightly focused content and a willingness to gradually build their audience over time.

-OTHER BUSINESS MODELS
+OTHER MONETIZATION MODELS

 Today’s OTT service providers seek flexibility in their go-to-market approaches, and want to experiment with additional revenue models, including:

-• TRANSACTIONAL VIDEO ON DEMAND (TVOD): This model allows users to sign up for or download the service at no cost, but requires the purchase of content on a per-title basis.
+• TRANSACTIONAL VIDEO ON DEMAND (TVOD).
+This model allows users to sign up for or download the service at no cost, but requires the purchase of content on a per-title basis.
 TVOD is popular for long-form movie content or live pay-per-view (PPV) content, such as sporting events and other live events, like concerts.
 Apple and Amazon, for example, offer customers the option to buy or rent titles, while WWE, UFC, and professional boxing are all using PPV extensively.

-• AUTHENTICATED VOD (AUTHVOD): This model often requires users to log in using credentials from another platform, service, cable (TVE), or cellular subscription in order to access content.
+• AUTHENTICATED VOD (AUTHVOD).
+This model often requires users to log in using credentials from another platform, service, cable (TVE), or cellular subscription in order to access content.
 For this reason, AuthVOD is valuable when coordinating with partnerships or managing multiple properties or branded services.
 However, AuthVOD can also refer to a free, ad-supported service that requires a viewer to create a login to view.
 The benefit to the end viewer is the ability to do things like make “watchlists” of content and “pause and resume” across devices.
 The benefit to the service provider is the ability to know more about the end viewer for marketing and advertising purposes.

-THE BENEFITS OF A MULTI-TIERED PRICING MODEL
+BENEFITS OF A MULTI-TIERED PRICING MODEL

 Offering a multi-tiered pricing model lets content owners give audiences the flexibility to choose which package works best for their viewing needs and cost limitations.
 By providing your audience with the power to decide how they want to pay for your content (and how much), you can make your OTT service engage more viewers—and optimize your revenue by leveraging more points along the demand curve.